I Wore Le Labo’s Santal 33 Every Day for 372 Days in a Row*

 What Does Le Labo Santal 33 Smell Like?

 It’s the best.
-Officially, in its typically overblown and ridiculous language, Le Labo describes Santal 33 as: “a perfume that would intoxicate a man as much as a woman… that introduces our use of cardamom, iris, violet, ambrox which crackle in the formula and bring to this smoking wood alloy (Australian sandalwood, cedarwood) some spicy, leathery, musky notes, and gives this perfume its unisex signature and addictive comfort.”
+Officially, in its typically overblown language, Le Labo describes Santal 33 as: “a perfume that would intoxicate a man as much as a woman… that introduces our use of cardamom, iris, violet, ambrox which crackle in the formula and bring to this smoking wood alloy (Australian sandalwood, cedarwood) some spicy, leathery, musky notes, and gives this perfume its unisex signature and addictive comfort.”

 Moi, I personally believe that it smells like cucumbers on first application, before settling into smoky violet beach.

 On a more meta level: It smells like you know that Le Labo makes perfume for the kind of people who know what Le Labo is, but also don’t mind that its heyday came in the early 2010s.
 It’s a perfume that speaks loudly about its origins, and the brand that created it.
 I’m sure lots of people would rather use a fragrance that was a little more neutral in that specific regard.
+Is it the rich millennial’s version of cKone?
+It really might be.
+But that shouldn’t necessarily put you off.

 How Long Does Le Labo Santal 33 Last?

 Quite a while, actually.
 While not all of Le Labo’s scents are so long lasting — see Osmanthus 19 — Santal 33 does last.
 I smell it 6-8 hours later, and on my clothes until they’re laundered.
 It’s believed that the scents last longer the longer they’re in the bottle, but I haven’t noticed that — it lasted quite a long time from the first application.
+And I had a whole year (and a week) to test that!

 Is Santal 33 a Perfume or a Cologne?